Neeladrishekhar/RubicsCubeOpenGL/README.md

 # RubicsCubeOpenGL

-This is an OPENGL usage in c++ demonstrating a rubics cube(n $\cross$ n) and animating its rotations along particular axises.
+This is an OPENGL usage in c++ demonstrating a rubics cube(n X n) and animating its rotations along particular axises.

 The usage is really simple

-$ g++ rubics.cpp cube.hpp solver.hpp animater.hpp -lglut -lGLU -lGL -lm -fPIC -I /usr/include/eigen3 -o rubics
+**$ g++ rubics.cpp cube.hpp solver.hpp animater.hpp -lglut -lGLU -lGL -lm -fPIC -I /usr/include/eigen3 -o rubics**

 It has got an **eigen** dependency as well as obviously **glut** for openGL